Kikobeats/uno-zen/DOCUMENTATION.md

 ### Links

-Go to Ghost admin panel -> `Navigation` and add/edit items.
+Go to Ghost Admin panel -> `Navigation` and add/edit items.

 "Blog" link is always included by default, so you don't need to add it manually.